-Field Description 830 Series Also known as a series heading.
-It is the approved form of a series that a cataloger establishes to provide consistent ac series title.
-Uniform Title Bibliography Today 505 Content Note Enter the titles of separate works or parts of an item.
+Field Description 830 Series Added Entry - Uniform Title Also known as a series heading.
+It is the approved form of a series that a cataloger establishes to provide consistent access to a series title. • Bibliography Today 505 Content Note Enter the titles of separate works or parts of an item.
 No one noticed "All was not right" Church bells tolling Confusion, distress, and utter desolation "It was our duty" The prince of bleeders "By twelve only" "This unmerciful enemy" "A delicate situation" Improvements and the public gratitude "A modern-day time bomb."